samjoch/grunt-append-templates/README.md

 # grunt-append-templates

-> Append all templates views in index.html body in script tag.
+> Append all templates views in index.html body in script tags.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._